andrehafner/ergo-payroll/README.md

 # ergo-payroll
-payroll system for automated payments on ergo
+payroll system for automated payments on ergo<br>
+Employers can pay in ERG, Token Count, or, in USD equivalent of a Token at the time of pay distribution

 # requirements<br>
 perl<br>